Jerry Brown 1992 presidential campaign: Campaign

 Brown portrayed himself as an outsider candidate, running an ad showing interviews with his campaign staff who said statements such as: "I think they're all the same, Republicans and Democrats.
 They're in it for themselves."
 He did not allow campaign contributions of more than $100, saying that "money is the root of all evil".
 This was the opposite of his previous position, saying limits on campaign donations are "a violation of free speech".
 Throughout the campaign and during every debate, he advertised his campaign phone number, 800-426-1112, which played the automated message: "This is Jerry Brown.
 Thanks for calling.
 And please do everything you can to assist and be an active member in the insurgent campaign to take back America."
 The caller could then talk to a real campaigner.
 Brown went after the youth vote; for example, he appeared on MTV multiple times.

 After the first Democratic presidential debate, Brown's support plummeted, and he had very low results in the New Hampshire primary.
 On March 5, 1992, he won the Colorado primary, stopping him from being seen as a fringe candidate.
 The race eventually came down to Brown and Clinton, and Brown won Connecticut and Vermont.
-His campaign was hurt by allegations by the Los Angeles Times that, as governor, he gave important judicial opponents to major campaign contributors.
+His campaign was hurt by allegations by the Los Angeles Times that, as governor, he gave important judicial appointments to major campaign contributors.

 During the March 16 debate, Brown accused Clinton of "funneling money to [his wife Hillary Clinton's] law firm for state business."
 This was a misconstruing of a Washington Post article which had run the day prior, about a scandal in which the Clintons "had been business partners with a savings and loan executive whose business was regulated by the state [of Arkansas]."
 Bill Clinton replied at the debate, "I don't care what you say about me, but you ought to be ashamed of yourself for jumping on my wife.
 You're not worth being on the same platform as my wife."
 Hillary Clinton responded to the accusation the next day by saying: "I suppose I could have stayed home and baked cookies and had teas, but what I decided to do is fulfill my profession, which I entered before my husband was in public life."
 This hurt her standing among stay-at-home moms.